Gianni Mocchetti

-Gianfranco Mocchetti, also known as Gianni Mocchetti, (31 May 1947 – 28 January 2013) was an Italian singer-songwriter, guitarist and bassist.
+Gianfranco "Gianni" Mocchetti (31 May 1947 – 28 January 2013) was an Italian singer-songwriter, guitarist and bassist.

 Career

 Mocchetti began playing the guitar with beat groups and formed the group Cristalli fragili, with Gianfranco D'Adda on drums and percussion and Richard Pirolli on vocals (the latter of whom would later have a solo career under the name Genco Pure & Co.)
 In the same period he began working as a session musician in the recording studio, playing on records by various artists.